How To Make a Small Apartment Space Feel Big

 How to Make a Small Living Room Feel Bigger

 In a small apartment’s living room, leveraging the layout and furnishings can significantly impact the perception of space.
 Instead of focusing on wall colors, which might be restricted by rental agreements, consider the magic of furniture arrangements and smart decor choices.
 Position your furniture to promote an open flow of movement.
-For example, placing a couch against the longest wall can help elongate the room, and choosing furniture with legs visible underneath can create a sense of openness, as it allows the eye to travel further.
+For example, placing a couch against the longest wall can help elongate the room, and choosing furniture with visible legs can create a sense of openness, as it allows the eye to travel further.

 Another effective strategy is to use vertical space to draw the eye upward, making the room feel taller and more spacious.
-Tall bookshelves that reach near the ceiling can serve this purpose, not only providing storage and display space but also acting as an optical illusion that heightens the room.
+Tall bookshelves that reach near the ceiling can serve this purpose, providing storage and display space while also acting as an optical illusion that heightens the room.
 Incorporating varying textures and a few select pieces of art or decor can add depth and interest without clutter.
 Opt for a minimalist approach; too many small items can make a space feel cramped.
 Instead, a few well-chosen, larger decor elements can make the room feel curated and more expansive.

 Expanding Your Small Apartment Space Beyond the Basics